vegaprotocol/specs/protocol/0050-epochs.md

 via governance vote) during which changes can be announced, but will not be executed until the next epoch (with some rare exceptions).

-# Episode Transition
+# Epoch Transition

-The trigger to start a new episode is blocktime.
+The trigger to start a new epoch is blocktime.
 To this end, there is a defined time when an epoch ends; the first block after the block that exceeds this time is the last block of its epoch.